joeblynch/module-federation-webworker-test/README.md

 # Module Federation Webworker Test

-Minimal reproduction example to demonstrate error when loading a module federation remote from a webworker script that's built using a `target: 'webworker'` webpack configuration.
+Minimal reproduction example to demonstrate error [for this issue](https://github.com/webpack/webpack/issues/12780) when loading a module federation remote from a webworker script that's built using a `target: 'webworker'` webpack configuration.

 **NOTE:** This project uses `patch-package` to apply the `publicPath`